-• Complete a Course Exemption form (see Academic Administrator or https://publichealth.pitt.edu/behavioral-and-community-health-sciences/academics/studenthandbooks-forms

-- Provide a transcript showing a passing grade and a copy of the syllabus. - Alternatively, explain the extensive experience in the topic that you have. - Have your advisor sign the form. - Drop the form in the Academic Administrator.
+- Complete a Course Exemption form (see Academic Administrator or https://publichealth.pitt.edu/behavioral-and-community-health-sciences/academics/student-handbooks-forms - Provide a transcript showing a passing grade and a copy of the syllabus. - Alternatively, explain the extensive experience in the topic that you have. - Have your advisor AND the instructor for the course you are exempting sign the form. - Send the form to Paul Markgraf and Jaime Sidani for final approval. - NOTE: If you are exempted from a required course, you will still need to complete the assigned credits via another course that aligns with your training goals.